6XGate/PiAvSwitchController/README.md

-The main goal of this project is to help retro console gamers using older professional matrix audio/video switch, such as Extron's Crosspoint series, and professional monitors, such as Sony's PVM and BVM series, better select the channels to which they have connected their
+The main goal of this project is to help retro console gamers using older professional matrix audio/video switch, such as Extron's Crosspoint series, and professional monitors, such as Sony's PVM and BVM series, better select the channels to which they have connected consoles.

+## Installation

+Though this is designed for Raspian out of the box, it still requires one additional library.
+You can install it by running `sudo apt install python3-pil.imagetk`

 ## Usage and Configuration